Parents

 STEM Resources for Parents

-As parents, we want the best for our children in so many ways.
+As parents, we want the best for our children.
 We want them to be happy, healthy, and successful in life – whatever “success” means for them.
 We hope our kids will appreciate the wonders of the world and be informed and involved citizens.
-There are numerous ways that we, as parents, can influence our hopes for them, not the least of which is encouraging their education.
-We all want well-rounded, enthusiastic, lifelong learners, don’t we?
+We, as parents, can influence our hopes for them by encouraging their education.
+Well-rounded, enthusiastic, lifelong learners, right?
 Our desire is that they are prepared for college and careers, and will be good decision makers with regards to the choices they will make during their lifetimes.

 Parenting: a daunting task indeed.